blagae/elisio/Elisio/README.md

 1. try to see, from the syllable count, whether the verse can legally be a hexameter, pentameter, ... verse
 1. try to determine the full verse from the known weights
     1. if this succeeds, store the resulting verse structure and word structures in the database
-    1. if this fails, use knowledge in the database from words from succeeding verses to determine more known syllables and reanalyze
+    1. if this fails, use knowledge in the database from words from successfully parsed verses to determine more known syllables and reanalyze

 Problems and limitations
 ===